alan-turing-institute/trustchain/docs/ion.md

       ]
     }
     ```
-    Note that we have chosen to create a "legacy" Bitcoin wallet.
+    Note that we have chosen to create a "legacy" Bitcoin wallet, for compatibility with ION.

 ### Configure ION